Advocacy & Outreach

 Legal

 Whether dealing with the aftermath of an arrest, seeking a civil restraining order, or navigating custody issues, court can be an overwhelming but necessary part of a survivor’s journey.
-Our legal advocacy project works to ensure consistent, trauma-informed responses throughout Connecticut’s civil and criminal court systems, collaborating with key stakeholders including judges, prosecutors, court support staff, correction officials, and private attorneys.
+Our legal advocacy project works to foster a consistent, trauma-informed response throughout Connecticut’s civil and criminal court systems, collaborating with key stakeholders including judges, prosecutors, court support staff, correction officials, and private attorneys.
 We work closely with advocates at our 18 member organizations, also called Family Violence Victim Advocates, who are stationed in most Connecticut court houses to provide direct legal advocacy for survivors, guiding them through the court process while providing support and other related services.

 Access to legal representation is a frequent request from survivors.
 While our legal advocacy project is not currently funded to provide representation, we do have two programs providing legal services to survivors.
 The Pro Bono Restraining Order project provides legal representation to survivors at restraining order hearings in certain court houses in Connecticut.
 Legal consultations in family matters are an essential component of victim safety planning and thanks to a grant from FurtherJustice, we established the Family Law Legal Consult program to provide no-cost family law virtual legal consults to survivors of domestic violence who do not qualify for legal aid services.
 If you are an attorney interested in volunteering your time, please visit our Pro Bono Restraining Order Project page.